obfusk/jiten/README.md

 * JMDict multilingual japanese dictionary
   - kanji, readings, meanings (english, dutch and/or german) & more
   - pitch accent (from Wadoku)
-  - browse by frequency
+  - browse by frequency/jlpt
 * Kanji dictionary
   - readings, meanings (english), jmdict entries, radicals & more
   - search using
     [SKIP codes](https://en.wikipedia.org/wiki/Kodansha_Kanji_Learner%27s_Dictionary#SKIP)
   - search by radical
-  - browse by frequency/level
+  - browse by frequency/level/jlpt
 * Example sentences (from Tatoeba)
   - with english, dutch and/or german translation
   - some with audio
 * Stroke order
+  - input a word or sentence and see how it's written
 * Android app
   - wraps the web interface (running locally on your device) in a webview
   - completely offline, no internet access required